Ormi Patras

-Ormi Patras is a Greek women's club based in Patras.
+Ormi Patras is a Greek women's handball club based in Patras.
 It was founded in 2003 through the fusion of Thriamvos Patras, Poseidonas Patras and Foinikas Patras.
 It is a major protagonist in the Greek women's handball cup and championship.
 Ormi Patras has won 6 Greek championships and 4 Greek cups.
 In 2015, Ormi Patras withdrew from the championship due to financial problems.